Sandy Hook: Military history

+It was necessary to put the Sandy Hook lighthouse into a state of defence in 1776 after British ships were attacked when putting boats ashore to obtain fresh water.
+Captain Hyde Parker, HMS Phoenix moored at Sandy Hook, 29 April 1776 reports being reduced to having to burn down the adjacet buildings says the Lamphorn was totally destroyed by the Rebels.

 The defunct U.S. Army post Fort Hancock at the north end of the peninsula is open to visitation by the National Park Service.
 The Sandy Hook Proving Ground was used for many years—beginning after the Civil War until 1919, when the facility was moved to Aberdeen, Maryland—and was later the site of a Nike missile defense installation.
 The Sandy Hook Nike station is one of a very few stations that are still intact.
 Almost all of the fort's gun batteries are closed to the public due to their hazardous condition.
 The exceptions to this are Battery Potter and Battery Gunnison.
 Battery Potter is open frequently for tours on the weekends, as well as Battery Gunnison which is being restored by volunteers and has two six-inch (152 mm) M1900 guns installed; the weapons were placed there in 1976.
 Guided tours show visitors a Nike missile, the missile firing platforms, and a radar station with 1960s-era computers.
 A Civil War-era 20-inch Rodman gun is also in the park; this was an experimental gun that was the largest type produced by either side of that war.